 IFS is a model of psychotherapy that can be used as a tool to bridge the gap between what one knows in their head and what ones feels in their heart.
 Julie will sometimes use IFS as a tool for spiritual direction, helping clients identify what parts or aspects of themselves are blocking their desire to cultivate a deeper relationship with Christ.
 She also teaches prayer techniques involving praying for parts (intercessory prayer) and praying from parts (often found in Psalms).
 Helping burdened parts unload creates a spaciousness inside, allowing the Holy Spirit to flow more freely in one’s life.
 Unburdening these parts of our personalities leads to a clearer view of one's Imago Dei (God Image) giving them a vision of health, then these unburdened parts of our personalities are able to fulfill their true God-given purpose.
 For example, instead of one’s self-talk being critical, saying “I can’t believe I keep messing up like this!,” the criticism may be transformed into a gentle corrector, saying “Okay, so we did that again, how can I learn from this and what can I do differently next time?”

-If you are interested in having Julie provide a workshop for your church or counseling group focusing on the integration of IFS and faith, contact her by email .
+Please contact Julie directly if you are interested in having her provide a workshop for your church or counseling group focusing on the integration of IFS and faith.

 Read Dr. Schwartz's article "The Larger Self," his inspiring first-hand account of how he developed and uses the IFS Model and the extraordinary, transformative effect it has on him and his clients.